2023–2024 Board of Directors

 thom vernon

 thom vernon is a multi-media artist, teacher, and scholar.
-His experience of living with HIV for over 35 years informs his advocacy, which is expressed through his creative and critical writing, his performance, directing, and art practice, and his teaching and facilitating, both academic and community-based.
-A U.S. migrant to Canada, he is personally familiar with the immigration obstacles faced by people living with HIV. thom holds a B.A. in Philosophy from California State University, Los Angeles; and an M.F.A. in Creative Writing and a terminal Masters in Gender Studies both from the University of Southern California.
-His Ph.D. is in English—Creative Writing from the University of New Brunswick, which theorizes failure as a creative and critical tool. thom is a Vanier Doctoral Scholar, a Social Sciences and Humanities Research Council (SSHRC) award recipient, a Dr. William S. Lewis Doctoral Fellow, and a Magee Doctoral Fellow.
-He is currently a SSHRC postdoctoral researcher at York University theorizing stigma as a creative, critical, and social justice tool.
-An actor, writer, and advocate for under-served youth, thom’s work focuses on challenging audiences to consider stories that rise in the space between them and the subjects — the place where stigma begins and grows.
+His experience of living with HIV for almost four decades informs his advocacy, which is expressed through his creative and critical writing, his performance, directing, and art practice, and his teaching and facilitating, both academic and community-based.
+A U.S. migrant to Canada, he is personally familiar with the immigration obstacles faced by people living with HIV.
+In addition to a long career in theatre/TV/film, thom is the author of two novels: The Drifts (Coach House 2010) and I Met Death & Sex Through My Friend, Tom Meuley (Guernica Editions 2024).
+He holds a B.A. (summa cum laude) in Philosophy (California State University, Los Angeles), a M.F.A. in Creative Writing and a terminal Masters in Gender Studies (University of Southern California), and a Ph.D. in English Literature with a Specialization in Creative Writing (University of New Brunswick). thom is a Vanier Doctoral Scholar, a Social Sciences and Humanities Research Council (SSHRC) award recipient, a Dr. William S. Lewis Doctoral Fellow, and a Magee Doctoral Fellow.
+Currently a SSHRC postdoctoral researcher at York University, his creative and critical research transmutes social dynamics of harm (failure, stigma) into sites of agency, capacity-building, and insight.

 Barhet Woldemariam